Oslandia/workshop-qwc2/workshop.md

 The `yarn start` command actually launches a development server for the application.
 In production context the application would be built, and the build artefacts would be served by a web server such as NGINX or Apache.
 More on that later in the workshop…

+The QWC2 web application is now available at http://localhost:8081.

 Now is a good time to explore the QWC2 Demo App.
 Here are examples of things you can try out: